 - Avoid using your cell phone light during emergencies as it will drain the battery.
 A lantern or flashlight is a better choice.

 - If you have solar yard lights, you can charge them during the day and use them as indoor lights at night.

 - Keep your lantern or flashlight in places your family can easily find them in case you are not home when the power goes out.

 Add Lights and Clothes to Your 72-Hour Kit

 - This week add a lightweight headlamp or flashlight to your 72-hour kit.
-A headlamp is a great option as it allows you to be hands free.
+A headlamp is a great option to be hands free.

 - You’ll find emergency lights at Walmart, camping or hardware stores, Costco, Sam’s Club or Amazon.
 If you already have a light in your kit, test your light or replace the batteries.